2020 Atlantic hurricane season: Retirement

-On March 17, 2021, during the joint 42nd and 43rd Sessions of the RA IV Hurricane Committee in the spring of 2021, the World Meteorological Organization (WMO) retired the name Laura, replacing it with Leah for the 2026 season.
-The letters Eta and Iota were also retired.
+On March 17, 2021, during the joint 42nd and 43rd Sessions of the RA IV Hurricane Committee, the World Meteorological Organization (WMO) retired the name Laura, meaning it will not be used again in the North Atlantic basin.
+Laura was replaced with Leah, which will first appear on the 2026 season list.
+The Greek letters Eta and Iota were also retired.
+The WMO also decided to discontinue use of the Greek alphabet as an auxiliary list.
+A new supplemental list consisting of 21 given names was put in its place beginning with the 2021 season.

 The WMO did not retire the names of several 2020 hurricanes that caused extensive damage, specifically: Isaias, Sally, Delta and Zeta.
-This made Sally, the most destructive of the four, the most expensive non-retired North Atlantic hurricane on record, with a damage total of around $7.3 billion (2020 USD).
+This made Sally, the most destructive of the four, with a damage total of around $7.3 billion (2020 USD), the most expensive non-retired North Atlantic hurricane on record.

-End of Greek alphabet usage

-After the 2005 season, the WMO decided to keep using the Greek letter names as an auxiliary list each year.
-It also determined that the retirement of a Greek alphabet name (removing it from use), was not feasible.
-Instead, the WMO put a policy in place whereby a storm with a Greek letter name found worthy of retirement would be included in the list of retired names along with the year of occurrence, but the Greek letter would continue to be available for use in future years.
-In 2020, several highly devastating storms with Greek letter names, particularly Eta and Iota (which, under the previous policy, would have been retired as "Eta (2020)" and "Iota (2020)" respectively), prompted concerns from meteorologists, including retired Hurricane Specialist Unit chief James Franklin, that the current policy would defeat the purpose of name retirement.
-On March 17, 2021, the WMO announced that the use of the Greek list would be discontinued to avoid confusion.
-Instead, if the regular naming list is exhausted, an auxiliary list consisting of 21 given names would be used, which will allow the names to be retired.

 Season effects

-This is a table of the tropical cyclones that formed in the 2020 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damage and death totals.
+This is a table of all of the tropical cyclones that formed in the 2020 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low.
-All of the damage figures are in 2020 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2020 USD.